CI-TRACS/High_Performance_Computing/setup.md

 ---
 # Required files

 Please download the following file to your local computer.
 We will be uploading it and using it during the workshop.

-**Download using the "save as" function (typically right click save as)**
+**Download using the "save as" function (right click save as)**
 * <a href ="https://raw.githubusercontent.com/CI-TRACS/High_Performance_Computing/gh-pages/code/participants-copy.ipynb">notebook</a>

 ---